 Correction proposed in R1-2007961 for NDI field:

-New data indicator – 1 bit if the number of scheduled PUSCH indicated by the Time domain resource assignment field is 1; otherwise 2, 3, 4, 5, 6, 7 or 8 bits determined based on the maximum number of schedulable PUSCH among all entries in the higher layer parameter TimeDomainAllocationListForMultiPUSCH, where each bit corresponds to one scheduled PUSCH as defined in clause 6.1.4 in [6, TS 38.214].
+New data indicator – 1 bit if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH-r16 is not configured; or 1, 2, 3, 4, 5, 6, 7 or 8 bits if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH-r16 is configured and the bitwidth for this field is determined based on the maximum number of schedulable PUSCH among all entries in the higher layer parameter TimeDomainAllocationListForMultiPUSCH-r16

 FL analysis: the correction proposed in R1-2007961 is not provided on top of V16.3.0 of TS38.212.
 The RRC parameter name alignment is already handled by the proposed editor’s CR R1-2008792.
 It is the FL’s understanding that current field description already clearly specifies that the bitwidth depends only on the higher layer configuration.